shukerov/dataforme/README.md

         Make it live under the domain name you bought.
         Move to github.

+Problems:
+        HTML in subreports is too complex.
+You have a div with a span inside it with a strong inside it....
+        Bug in navbar.
+It stops you from scrolling on the main page report.
+Quite alwful

 General:
         Work out how to deal with UNICODE characters Add tooltips to report.